twolfson/fix-travis-ci/README.md

 But this doesn't allow for upgrading to get `npm>1.x.x` features in the future.
 Right, and what about more future problems?

-Proposed solution: Use a hotlinked script for all repos

-Bad idea?
-Probably.
-But we will make sure to make it transparent during execution for reproducability.
+Proposed solution: Use a hotlinked script for all repos that is transparent during execution for reproducability.

 ## Getting Started
 In your `.travis.yml`, add in